-The configuration involving a spherical particle in a viscous fluid rebounding from a solid surface after a normal collision has been investigated in numerous studies including analytical/numerical work by Davis et al. (1986), Lian et al. (1996), Ardekani & Rangel (2008), Li et al. (2012), and Brändle de Motta et al. (2013), as well as in experiments by Gondret et al. (1999, 2002), Joseph et al. (2001), and Ruiz-Angulo & Hunt (2010).
+The configuration involving a spherical particle in a viscous fluid rebounding from a solid surface after a normal collision has been investigated in numerous studies including analytical/numerical work by Davis et al. (1986), Lian et al. (1996), Ardekani & Rangel (2008), Li et al. (2012) and Brändle de Motta et al. (2013), as well as experiments by Joseph et al. (2001), Gondret et al. (1999, 2002) and Ruiz-Angulo & Hunt (2010).
 Most of these studies focused on the flow structure around the point and near the time of impact, and on the determination of the coefficient of restitution (ε), given by the ratio of rebound velocity to particle impact velocity.
 Few studies have considered the vortical structures in a more extended region and time interval around the collision.
-The visualization by Thompson et al. (2007) and simulations by Ardekani & Rangel (2008) show that the primary vortex ring in the wake of the approaching sphere is left behind after the rebound and exhibits dynamics similar to that for a sphere with no rebound (compare Figures 20 and 21a,b).
+The visualization by Thompson et al. (2007) and simulations by Ardekani & Rangel (2008) show that the primary vortex ring in the wake of the approaching sphere is left behind after the rebound and exhibits dynamics similar to that for a sphere with no rebound - compare Figures 19 and 21a,b.

-The coefficient of restitution was found to depend on the nondimensional Stokes number, $Stk = (1/9)(\rho_p/\rho_f)Re$, where ρ_p and ρ_f are the particle and fluid densities, respectively, and Re is the particle Reynolds number at impact, with only a weak dependence on the elastic properties of the material (Joseph et al. 2001).
-This parameter compares particle inertia to viscous effects; according to Legendre et al. (2005), the effect of added mass should also be included: $Stk^ = (1/9)(\rho_p/\rho_f + C_m)Re$, with C_m the added mass coefficient.
-No rebound is found to occur
+The coefficient of restitution was found to depend on the non-dimensional Stokes number $Stk = (1/9)(\rho_p/\rho_f)Re$, where ρ_p and ρ_f are the particle and fluid densities, respectively, and Re is the particle Reynolds number at impact, with only a weak dependence on the elastic properties of the material (Joseph et al. 2001).
+This parameter compares particle inertia to viscous effects; according to Legendre et al. (2005) the effect of added mass should also be included: $Stk^ = (1/9)(\rho_p/\rho_f + C_m)Re$, with C_m the added mass coefficient.
+No rebound is found to occur below a critical value of $Stk^ \approx 10$, and the coefficient of restitution approaches that for a dry collision (ε{dc}) for $Stk^ \gtrsim 1000$, as shown in Figure 21c.